coder/aicommit/README.md

 `aicommit` is a small command line tool for generating commit messages.
 There are many of these already out there, some even with the same name.
-But none (to my knowledge) strive to follow the repository's existing style, making them useless when working in an established codebase.
+But none (to my knowledge) follow the repository's existing style, making them useless when working in an established codebase.

 ## Install